 It can be helpful to modulate between the open eye scan and the close eyed scan.
 Even if this can be done for 90 seconds, it can help to break patterns of thinking and give a mindful pause.
 To add another dimension, you can self-rate your anxiety on a scale of 1-10, with 10 being the worst.

 Another intervention that can be done is therapeutic grooming.
 If you begin feeling some distress, first self-rate your distress in the same way mentioned before.
 Then start to brush your pet for 30 seconds, focusing on every small nuance of the experience.
 This includes noticing the feeling of the brush in your hand.
 Being aware of the wind movements as you go back and forth, etc. Also, the same mindful acceptance before in terms of outside thoughts works best.

 This includes again not judging any ideas that come into your head; instead, notice them and returning to the brushing.
 After every 30 seconds, set rerate the level of distress and continue until the distress goes down to a manageable level.
-There is an unlimited amount of healing through our connection to animals and nature in general.
+There is an unlimited amount of healing through our connection to animals and nature in general and we can certainly use animal assisted therapy to our benefit.
 Below is a picture of my co-therapist, Mr. Snufflupagus, or Snuffles for short!